 HABITAT: Caves, Dense foliage

 The Lorakaryn Drake, a creature of tribute to the grace, beauty, and elegance of Surna.
 Just like the sun, these majestic creatures emit a strange warmth from their fiery manes.
 Like the world once bathed in its glow, the beast’s draconic visage speaks of its otherworldly appearance, and its pure white, silken fur speaks volumes about its grace.
 Supposedly scholars have said that their horns are of pure crystalline mana, which tells why they have been spotted generally around Leylines.
-Quadrupedal, they are usually no larger than a full adult horse and can easily match one’s best speeds if not outright match it and even if usually peaceful, legends have told of its capability to breath whitefire.
+Quadrupedal, they are usually no larger than an adult horse and can easily match normal equines in speed.
+While usually peaceful, legends say it's capable of breathing white fire.

 HABITAT: Few have been spotted near leylines, mana lakes, and on some occasion along the frontier.

 POPULATION: Since the disappearance of the sun, the species has dwindled substantially to no more than a handful.

 Golems that have gone awry, either in cities or outside of them.
 If a golem’s creator dies without renewing the golem’s creation glyphs, or if it somehow becomes influenced by an outside force, the golem will malfunction and forsake its duty.
 This can result in malfunctioning golems attacking civilians, ruining buildings, or blocking the road.